oracle-livelabs/adb/shared/adb-speaks-human/connect-to-ai-model/connect-to-ai-model.md

     ![From the Database Actions drop-down list, click SQL.](./images/click-db-actions-sql.png " ")

     The SQL Worksheet is displayed.
-A **Logged in as ADMIN user** warning box is displayed, close this box.
+If a **Logged in as ADMIN user** warning box is displayed, close the box.
 The first time you access the SQL Worksheet, a series of pop-up informational boxes may appear, providing you a tour that introduces the main features.
 If not, click the Tour button (labeled with binoculars symbol) in the upper right corner.
 Click **Next** to take a tour through the informational boxes.

     ![An information box is displayed.](./images/information-box.png " ")